KayTuval/TweetFeels/README.md

-# BERT Sentiment Analysis on Smile Twitter Dataset
+## Sentiment Analysis on Smile Twitter Dataset

-This project focuses on training a BERT (Bidirectional Encoder Representations from Transformers) model for sentiment analysis using the Smile Twitter dataset.
+This project focuses on utilizing a pretrained BERT (Bidirectional Encoder Representations from Transformers) model for sentiment analysis using the Smile Twitter dataset.
 The BERT model is fine-tuned on the dataset to classify tweets into positive, negative, or neutral sentiment categories.
+- Loading a pretrained BERT model is beneficial as it leverages transfer learning (providing a strong base of learned linguistic representations), especially when working with small datasets and under restricted computational power.
+## Getting Started

+To get started with this project, follow these steps:

+1. **Set up a Python Environment**: Install the required dependencies mentioned in `requirements.txt`.
+2. **Go through the train.py Script**: It provides a step-by-step recipe to execute the project.
+    - **Summarized Steps**:
+        1. **Data Preprocessing**: Load, clean and preprocess the data.
+        2. **Train-Test Split**: Split the preprocessed data into training and validation sets.
+        3. **Data Split Assignment**: Label the respective data splits in the DataFrame.
+        4. **Data Encoding**: Tokenize the data for the BERT model.
+        5. **TensorDatasets Creation**: Create PyTorch TensorDatasets for training and validation data.
+        6. **Model Loading**: Load a pretrained BERT model.
+        7. **DataLoaders Creation**: Create PyTorch DataLoaders for the training and validation datasets.
+        8. **Optimizer and Scheduler Setup**: Set up optimizer and scheduler for model training.
+        9. **Model Training**: Train the model using the training data.
+        10. **Model Evaluation**: Evaluate the performance of the model on the validation dataset.

 ## Project Structure